slowtown1947/OnlineCatalog/README.md

 ## Description
-The "Online Store" is a fully-featured web application that allows users to browse and purchase products online.
+The "Online Store" is a fully-featured desctop webonly application that allows users to browse and purchase products online.
 The store supports various product categories and account management for customers and administrators.

 ## Demo
 - Web Application: [OnlineCatalog](http://slowtown.pythonanywhere.com)